Graylog2/documentation/pages/enterprise/forwarder.rst

 The default values are appropriate for most environments.
 It is highly recommended to enable TLS, especially if the Forwarder traffic will route over the internet.
 The process is similar  :ref:`to enabling TLS in Graylog Server<tls_setup>`.
-You must provide your own TLS certificate and key for the input, and also later when configuring the Forwarder agent.
+You must provide your own TLS certificate and key for the input, and also provide the certificate later when configuring the Forwarder agent.

 .. image:: /images/forwarder_input.png